 When installing a pet door in a wall, the wall must always be 'framed out'.
 That is, after cutting the hole, the inside of the wall must be sealed off so that moisture cannot penetrate into the interior of the wall.
 The 'self-framing' pet doors and wall kits listed here will help to do this step for you and make the job much easier.

-However, if you can frame the wall yourself, you can choose any pet door for a wall.
-For example, if you wanted a Pride pet door in your wall, you'd have to frame it yourself as there is no wall kit for that pet door.
+However, if you can Frame the Wall Yourself, you can choose any pet door for a wall.
+For example, if you wanted a Catwalk Magnetic Cat Flap in your wall, you'd have to frame it yourself as there is no wall kit for that door.

-Important Don't confuse these with self-framing door mounts!
-The adjustment range for a self-framing wall mount must be much greater than for a door mount.
+Important Don't confuse these with self-framing electronic pet doors for doors!
+The adjustment range for a self-framing wall mount must be much greater then for a door mount.

 In choosing the size, keep in mind that your pets will be negotiating a short tunnel.
 For that reason, we like to see a little more clearance vertically than would be the case for a pet door installed in a door.
-As always, try to mount the pet door so the top of the flap is at least as tall as the top of the shoulder of the tallest pet (the 'withers').
+As always, try to mount the pet door so the top of the flap is at least as tall as the top of the tallest pets shoulder.

 Vital Notes Regarding Installation of Pet Doors in a Wall